awasekhirni/FOCUS/SystemAlertforPrivateCreditBubbleBurst.md

 The Correlation between Private Credit Fears and Timing of Iran War: A Perspective Awase Khirni Syed

-On Feb 25, 2026.
-Swiss Info published an article on Private credit fears deepens with UBS warning of 15% defaults.
-The global elite pushed this to divert attention to this early phase financial crisis that is brewing.
-The ground work for this was based on S&P Global Market Intelligence Reports where they have highlighted and marked early phase of financial crisis similar to 2008, but much worse.
-Lets start building key indicators that would enable us to forecase exposure and devise strategies for early warning.
+On Feb 25, 2026, an article was published by Swiss Info: "Private credit fears deepens with UBS warning of 15% defaults."
+This is what the global elite wanted.
+They wanted this to shift the attention to this phase of financial crisis brewing.
+The ground work for this has been laid on the S&P Global Market Intelligence Reports, where they have highlighted and marked the "Early Phase of Financial Crisis like in 2008, but much worse."
+Now let us start building the key indicators that will enable us to forecast and develop a strategy.